Eghosa-Dataguy/Chocolate-Sales-SQL-Project/README.md

 ---

-### Connect With Me

-If you're interested in data analytics, SQL, Power BI, Excel, or Python projects, feel free to connect with me and follow my learning journey.

-⭐ If you found this project helpful, consider giving the repository a star.
+*⭐ If you found this project helpful, consider giving the repository a star.*